 All bedding is provided.
-Fitted sheets will be on the beds, however the children will make their own beds and strip them at the end of their visit.
+Fitted sheets will be on the beds when you arrive, and the children will be expected to make their own beds and strip them at the end of their visit.
 Spare bedding will be available.
 Under bed storage boxes are provided for personal belongings.